 Fort George, located in northeastern Alberta, was in operation during 1792-1800.
 One of the larger western outposts for the Hudson’s Bay Company, it yielded 20,699 beads during excavation.
 Colors included black, yellow, translucent blue, red, and the well-known Cornaline d’Aleppo.
 Styles include tubes 4-6mm long, round with stripes 4-6mm in size, eye beads 6-10mm in diameter, and decorative wire wound beads over 10 mm in length or diameter (Davis, 1973).

 The Rocky Mountain House, located in western Alberta, circa 1799-1834, revealed 10,832 beads in excavation.
 The styles and colors are almost the same as Fort George (Davis, 1973).

-In Montana, Fort Union was established by the American Fur Company and had 300 free trappers working for it by 1831.
+In North Dakota, Fort Union was established by the American Fur Company and had 300 free trappers working for it by 1831.
 In June of 1831, the Fort had an inventory of 654 pounds of blue and white pound beads and 190 bunches of barley corn, white and white round, and blue necklace beads (Davis, 1973).

 Eastern Canada Region